 This guide provides suggestions for creating unique mapping identifiers for the transactions in your records.

-As you store your own record of transactions—building off the Events API, Auth API, or RDFs, for example—Galileo recommends that you have a way to map authorizations in your database to their respective settlements.
+As you store your own record of transactions—building off the Events API, Auth API, or RDFs and CDFs, for example—Galileo recommends that you have a way to map authorizations in your database to their respective settlements.
 With this mapping your customers can see authorized (pending) transactions in a separate list from settled (posted) transactions.
 See Transaction History for more information.
 Furthermore, you will need a way to differentiate transaction identifiers from different Galileo sources in your own databases.

 For each card network that you implement, Galileo creates an authorizations table.
 (See Networks for more information.)
 These are the possible authorizations tables that can be created: